BioniChaos Logo

 How to Use

 Your goal is to achieve the highest Signal Quality (SNR).
-Use the sliders to adjust the participant's characteristics and the sensor's settings.
-Observe how the PPG waveform and score change.
-Notice how LED intensity can compensate for challenges like darker skin tones.
+Use the sliders to adjust the participant's characteristics (age and skin tone) and the sensor's settings (LED intensity).
+Observe how the PPG waveform and SNR score change in real-time.
+The LED intensity slider can help compensate for challenges like darker skin tones, while age adjustments reflect the natural changes in signal quality over time.
+The audio feedback provides immediate cues on significant changes in signal quality.

 Scientific Basis

-This simulation's logic is derived from the quantitative findings in Charlton et al. (2025).
-The Signal-to-Noise Ratio (SNR) is calculated using coefficients from the paper's statistical models (specifically Table 5 and Figure 7):
+This simulation is based on the quantitative findings from Charlton et al. (2025).
+The Signal-to-Noise Ratio (SNR) is calculated using coefficients derived from statistical models in the study (Table 5 and Figure 7).
+The key factors influencing SNR are:

-• Skin Tone: SNR decreases by -0.52 dB for each level on the Fitzpatrick scale.
+• Skin Tone: SNR decreases by -0.52 dB for each level on the Fitzpatrick scale, highlighting the impact of melanin on light absorption.

 References